LJOEYING/hackathonx-Goat-/README.md

 2. **Carpooling Feature:**
 * To further reduce carbon footprints, the app allows users to connect with others in their vicinity for carpooling, facilitating shared transportation and decreasing individual vehicle use.
 3. **AI Material Identification Scanner:**
-* ReMarket includes an AI-powered scanner that helps users identify the materials of various items, providing guidance on how to recycle them correctly.
+* GoGreen includes an AI-powered scanner that helps users identify the materials of various items, providing guidance on how to recycle them correctly.
 This feature promotes awareness and encourages proper disposal methods.
 4.  **Recycling Education and Engagement:**
 * The app offers valuable information about recycling practices, empowering users with the knowledge needed to make environmentally responsible choices.
 Users can participate in quizzes to test their recycling knowledge, earning points that can be redeemed for second-hand items.
 5. **Community Engagement:**